 The Parterre Garden at Hatchlands Park

-Our parterre at Hatchlands has changed dramatically over the past three years.
+Our parterre at Hatchlands has changed dramatically over the past few years.
 Originally created in 1914 the design had been regularly updated but, following a tough 2015 and a significant redesign, this small south-facing plot is now once again bursting with colour.

 2015 brought with it one of the wettest winters on record.
 Sections of the garden flooded and water levels reached heights we hadn’t seen in 20 years.
 This meant that our parterre spent almost a month with a small stream running through it.